roman-milk/roman-milk.github.io/the-apartment.md

  And then her climax burst out of her.

  Susan, through the mists of her climax heard her sister say: "She's come Danny.
 Leave her alone for a few minutes.
 Come here and let mummy ride your big cock until she's ready to go again.
-Report_Story #1